Linuxfabrik/lfops/README.md

 lfops__monitoring_plugins_version: 'main'
 ```

+### `lfops__remove_rpmnew_rpmsave`

+This variable aims to simplify the management of rpmnew and rpmsave files (and their Debian equivalents) by allowing the admin to remove them with LFOps.
+The workflow would be to adjust the template in LFOps according to the new config file, then deploy with `--extra-vars='lfops__remove_rpmnew_rpmsave=true'` to update the config and remove the rpmnew / rpmsave in one run.

 ### `lfops__repo_basic_auth_login`

 This variable is used as the default across all `repo_*` roles if it is set.
 Can be used to authenticate against the repository server using HTTP basic auth.
 Have a look at the respective role's README for details.